How to Increase Soil Testing Quality

 Comparison of Soil Testing by Grid vs. Productivity Zones

 Let's take a look at a field in central Ukraine.
 The soils are chernozem, characterized by a loamy granulometric composition.
-In the OneSoil Yield application, the field's productivity zones are displayed as follows:
+In the OneSoil Pro application, the field's productivity zones are displayed as follows:

 Productivity zone in the OneSoil web app_OneSoil Blog

-Productivity zones in the field report from OneSoil Yield
+Productivity zones in the field report from OneSoil Pro

 Our algorithm has generated a field productivity map based on five out of the available seven seasons.
 In other words, during five of these seven seasons, vegetation in the field followed the same distribution pattern.
 This implies that the high and low productivity zones remain consistent year after year.